Lazio to wear image of Anne Frank on shirts

 Academic Alberto Testa, who spent time with Lazio and Roma ultras for the book "Football, Fascism and Fandom: The UltraS of Italian Football," described Sunday's incident as a new low in the history of Italian football.

-He also doubts that Lazio's gesture would have little impact in helping to eradicate racism and anti-Semitism in the country, questioning why it was only in September 2017 that Italy's lower house of parliament approved a bill aimed at curbing fascist propaganda.
+He also doubted that Lazio's gesture would help eradicate racism and anti-Semitism in the country, questioning why it was only in September 2017 that Italy's lower house of parliament approved a bill aimed at curbing fascist propaganda.

 "It's a big disease, racism in Italian society," Testa told CNN Sport.